-CNC is defined as numerical computation technique that is performed by a computer’s assistance.
+CNC is defined as a numerical computation technique that is performed by a computer’s assistance.
 It can also be benefited in metalworking operations.
-The scope of this article involves usage of CNC in metalworking applications.
-These applications include CNC milling, laser cutting and turning.
+The scope of this article involves the usage of CNC (computer numerical control) in metalworking applications.
+These applications include CNC milling, laser cutting, and turning.

 Computer Numerical Control in the Past Times

-The roots of this technique can be traced back in the nineteenth century.
-With the conditions of industrial revolution, a need for controlling and operating the mass production has been emerged.
+The roots of this technique can be traced back to the nineteenth century.
+With the conditions of the industrial revolution, a need for controlling and operating mass production has emerged.
 Production machines for carousels at that time were repeating the same pattern of movements continuously.
-This operation possesses a major drawback, which is, carousel production is a process which is very time consuming and when the producers desire to switch the production machine to produce something else, they were struggling with this hard operation.
+This operation possesses a major drawback, which is, carousel production is a process that is very time consuming and when the producers desire to switch the production machine to produce something else, they were struggling with this hard operation.

 Several other methods were developed for automated mass production besides carousel production.
 For instance, producers designed a machine containing a probe which is used to copy the product and as a result, copying the products become much more rapid.
 Furthermore, besides this system of push button, there existed a system of storing the motion which enable the operator to save the actions of himself and play back later.
 But, these kind of manners practiced in mass production were not programmable since there existed no information storage device.
 Therefore, these information were stored in a physical way in lieu of numerical ways.

-It was in the middle of twentieth century that significant breakthroughs regarding the computer numerical control programming technology were achieved.
+It was in the middle of the twentieth century that significant breakthroughs regarding computer numerical control programming technology were achieved.
 In this period of time, numerically controlled milling machines made the production of shapes that have intricate geometric properties possible, which are quite impossible to be produced by using conventional machining methods.
-The term of “numerical control” is abbreviated as NC.
-It was a technique in which inputting numerical values have replaced the manual drive operations.
+The term “numerical control” is abbreviated as NC.
+It was a technique in which inputting numerical control values have replaced the manual drive operations.
 Punch cards, a primitive data storage device, were used by the earliest examples of numerically controlled industrial machines.
-Storing milling contours in three dimension objects in these punch cards were possible.
+Storing milling contours in three-dimension objects in these punch cards was possible.
 Until then, it was a challenging problem for producers.

-It is very time consuming to work with punch cards.
-This is the main reason why developers have discovered a new language for programming named APT in 1960’s.
+It is very time-consuming to work with punch cards.
+This is the main reason why developers have discovered a new language for programming named APT in the 1960s.
 An NC system that is fully controlled by a computer, used this language of programming.
-The rapid development of numerical control technology in 60’s, 70’s and 80’s was seen as a new industrial revolution at that time.
+The rapid development of numerical control technology in the ’60s, ’70s, and ’80s was seen as a new industrial revolution at that time.
 Machines were finally operated by the language of computers.
-Just whispering the right words were enough for a computer operated numerically controlled system to perform its job continuously.
-This fast development is due to the economic factors in 60’s, as a consequence of which the wage costs and material prosperity increased.
-When it was 70’s and 80’s, competition of countries caused the demands for variation to increase.
+Just whispering the right words was enough for a computer-operated numerically controlled system to perform its job continuously.
+This fast development is due to the economic factors in the ’60s, as a consequence of which the wage costs and material prosperity increased.
+When it was the 70’s and 80’s, the competition of countries caused the demands for a variation to increase.

 Simplification of these NC programs has been achieved with the development of computers with more powerful processing units and standardization of programming languages.
-CNC machine is obtained programming an NC by using help of computers.
+CNC machine is obtained programming a numerical control by using the help of computers.

 Advantageous Sides of Computer Numerical Control Technology

 Generally, the right option is the usage of CNC machines.
-Constant quality, little amount of rejected products, short time of siding and higher degrees in accuracy are ensured with CNC machines.
+Constant quality, a little amount of rejected products, short time of siding, and higher degrees of inaccuracy are ensured with CNC machines.
 Yet, several disadvantageous sides of CNC machines exist.
-For instance, purchasing a CNC machine is costly to begin with.
-Moreover, the working personnel which will be responsible from the production lines have to be educated, which is an extra cost for the producer.
+For instance, purchasing a CNC machine is costly, to begin with.
+Moreover, the working personnel who will be responsible for the production lines have to be educated, which is an extra cost for the producer.
 Educations about the usage of CNC software must be taught to these people.
 Human errors may also occur when inputting the required values into the machine.
-Any human error occurred in this step may lead to catastrophic consequences.
+Any human error that occurred in this step may lead to catastrophic consequences.

 Centers of Computer Numerical Control Machines

-Versatility of the center of machining is increased by the system of changing tools.
+The versatility of the center of machining is increased by the system of changing tools.
 Nearly 120 tools can be stored in a warehouse cabinet!
-When necessary, a request of tool can be made by the machine between two operations.
+When necessary, a request for the tool can be made by the machine between two operations.
 By doing so, products with intricate shapes can be fabricated.

-It can be said that there is no need for a production staff for executing complex production operations.
-Combination of multiple machines into one group is possible.
-It means that the human intervention to the production process is no longer necessary.
+It can be said that there is no need for production staff for executing complex production operations.
+The combination of multiple machines into one group is possible.
+It means that human intervention in the production process is no longer necessary.

 Coordinate System of Computer Numerical Control

 Three axes coordinate system is used in CNC machines.
-These axes consist of Z, Y and X axes.
-Positioning of the product can be done according to these three axes.
+These axes consist of Z, Y, and X axes.
+The positioning of the product can be done according to these three axes.
 Angular rotations are also used in more sophisticated CNC machines.
 These angular rotations are described with several letters like letter A which indicates rotational movement around X, B which indicates the rotational movement around Y. Other letters are used when Matec 50 HV is used.

 System of Position Measurement

-Before positioning of the tool is done, necessary measuring ought to be made.
+Before positioning of the tool is done, the necessary measuring ought to be made.
 System of position measurement is the basis of this operation.
-System is used to measure the movements which are needed to be performed within three axes and these data are given to the program.
-Reference point, location measurement and method of measurement is the types of operations done by the system of position measurement.
+The system is used to measure the movements which are needed to be performed within three axes and these data are given to the program.
+Reference point, location measurement, and method of measurement are the types of operations done by the system of position measurement.